bsc-pm/ompss-ee/source/ompss-ee/README.rst

   [target

-Below is a very simple makefile that by default compiles the program helloworld (first target: all) using the gcc C compiler (CC) and using “-g” compiler option (CFLAGS).
+Below is a very simple makefile that by default compiles the program helloworld (first target: all) using the GCC C compiler (CC) and using “-g” compiler option (CFLAGS).
 The makefile also provides a ''clean'' target to remove the generated files if the user desires to start over (by running make clean)::